sCrypt-Inc/scryptlib/README.md

-# scryptjs
+# scryptlib

 > Javascript SDK for integration of Bitcoin SV Smart Contracts written in the sCrypt language.

 ## Installation

-You can install `scryptjs` in your project as usual:
+You can install `scryptlib` in your project as usual:

 ```
-$ npm i scryptjs
+$ npm i scryptlib
 ```

 Then

 ```
-import { buildContractClass, ... } from 'scryptjs';
+import { buildContractClass, ... } from 'scryptlib';
 ```

 ## Usage